 This article contains the following topics:

-What are queries?
+What are reports?

-Queries are questions you ask about the information stored in your Zendesk account.
+Reports are questions you ask about the information stored in your Zendesk account.
 For example, you could ask, "What percentage of this month's tickets have a priority of urgent?"
 Or, "Which agents have solved the most tickets this month?"

-How queries interact with datasets
+How reports interact with datasets

-Before you create a query, you need to define the data source that contains the business information you want to report on.
+Before you create a report, you need to define the data source that contains the business information you want to report on.
 In Explore, these data sources are referred to as datasets.
 These datasets connect you to information about other Zendesk products, like Support.

-How queries are structured
+How reports are structured

-A typical query contains the following pieces:
+A typical report contains the following pieces:

 Attributes: Qualitative data that “slices” your metric into groups defined by the values of the attribute.
 Examples: Dates, user groups, tags, and more